vosaul/status.im/source/build_status/index.md

 ### Building and using forks of status-go

-If you need to use a branch of a status-go fork as a dependency of status-react, you can have the scripts build it by following this process:
+If you need to use a branch of a status-go fork as a dependency of status-react, you can have the scripts build it.

-1. Change the contents of the `STATUS_GO_OWNER` file at the root of the project to contain the name of the owner of your GitHub status-go fork;
+1. Make sure you are in the root of the `status-react` repo and start a Nix shell using `make shell`.
-1. From the root of the status-react repo, run `scripts/update-status-go.sh <branch-name>`, where `branch-name` is the name of the branch you want to build;
+1. Run `scripts/update-status-go.sh <rev>`, where `rev` is a branch name, tag, or commit SHA1 you want to build.
-1. If you are inside an Nix shell, make sure you exit it before starting a new build, so that the new dependency is taken into account.
+1. Exit the shell in order to make sure Nix notices the version change.

+The script will save the indicated commit hash along with other information in the `status-go-version.json` file.

+If you are using a GitHub fork of `status-go` repo export the `STATUS_GO_OWNER` environment variable when running the script.

 ## Debugging tips